RogerSelwyn/RogerSelwyn.github.io/other_work.md

 ## Trailcam

-Some years ago I created a Raspberry Pi based Trailcam (or Hogcam) for capturing the Hedgehogs that frequested my garden.
+Some years ago I created a Raspberry Pi based Trailcam (or Hogcam) for capturing the Hedgehogs that frequented our garden.
 This worked really well and we had endless videos of the little Hogs drinking and running around the garden.
 For those that are interested that was built using the [NatureBytes](https://shop.naturebytes.org) case.

-Towards then end of 2021 I adapted the re-active code for the Hogcam to be pro-active for Batcam.
+Towards the end of 2021 I adapted the re-active code for the Hogcam to be pro-active for Batcam.
 So instead of capturing when there was motion, it would always be recording, but delete the video if there was no motion.
 As yet I haven't had a chance to put it into real use yet, but it is ready to go.

 Trailcam code can be found here - [Trailcam](https://github.com/RogerSelwyn/Trailcam)